Tyler-Robison/HealthyEater_frontend/README.md

 ## About Healthy Eater:
 I wanted to create an app that would allow users to search for recipes based on their favorite ingredients and use those recipes to construct a mealplan aimed at helping them lose weight.

-Healthy Eater has a JavaScript/React frontend and a Node.js, Express.js, postgres backend.
+Healthy Eater has a JavaScript/React frontend and a Node.js, Express.js, PostgreSQL backend.

 [Create React App](https://github.com/facebook/create-react-app) was used to create front-end project.